Dangerous Minds: Nietzsche, Heidegger, and the Return of the Far Right

 Both Nietzsche and Heidegger think that spiritual health requires unreflective belief in and commitment to a closed, normatively binding cultural horizon.
 Christianity, post-Socratic philosophy, and the Enlightenment, however, made self-reflection and universal truth into transcendent values.
 But as Nietzsche argued, this was a self-defeating move, for Christianity could not stand up to rational criticism.
 Reason soon escaped the control of the Church, which led to the downfall of Christianity (Nietzsche’s “death of God”), the erasure of the West’s horizon, and the rise of modern nihilism.
 It follows that the return to spiritual health requires the emergence of a new age of unreflective belief and commitment.
 Giambattista Vico called this an “Age of Gods,” the first age of a new historical cycle.

 It was at this point that Heidegger began his great confrontation with Nietzsche in the mid-1930s.
-Heidegger later told Gadamer that “Nietzsche ruined me.”
-Nietzsche ruined Heidegger by offering him nihilism as a cure for nihilism.
+According to Gadamer, Heidegger once said “Nietzsche ruined me.”
+I think Nietzsche ruined Heidegger by offering him nihilism as a cure for nihilism.
 Nietzsche made Heidegger a Nazi.
 Heidegger overcame Nazism by overcoming Nietzsche.

-One could, however, read Nietzsche in a non-humanistic way, if one sees his rhapsodies to the Übermensch, the philosopher-legislator, and the coming century of global wars (yes, Nietzsche predicted that) not as a solution to modern nihilism, but as an intensification of it to the breaking point as a way of hurrying along the downfall of the modern world and inaugurating a new age of gods. (“That which is falling should also be pushed.”)
+One could, however, read Nietzsche in a non-humanistic way, if one sees his rhapsodies about the Übermensch, the philosopher-legislator, and the coming century of global wars (yes, Nietzsche predicted that) not as a solution to modern nihilism, but as a way of intensifying it to the breaking point to accelerate the downfall of the modern world and inaugurate a new age of gods. (“That which is falling should also be pushed.”)
 If this is Nietzsche’s true view, then offering nihilism to cure nihilism is not a self-contradiction, it is just sound homeopathic medicine.